Singaporeans: Cuisine

 Singaporean cuisine has been largely influenced by different cultures because of its position as an international shipping port since its founding as a British port in 1819.
 The main influences on Singaporean cuisine came from Chinese, Malay and Indian cuisines, similar to the ethnic makeup of Singaporeans.
 It is believed that certain dishes that are part of Singaporean cuisine today predates the arrival of Raffles in 1819, some of these dishes include laksa, biryani and betel quid.
 However, it is unknown when these dishes arrived in Singapore, as historical records on them are largely scattered and inaccurate.

-A large part of Singaporean cuisine centers around the hawker culture in the country.
-Hawker stalls first began around mid 1800s and were largely made up of street food stalls selling a huge variety of foods and in 2020, the hawker culture in Singapore was listed by UNESCO as an Intangible Cultural Heritage.
+A large part of Singaporean cuisine centres around the hawker culture in the country.
+Hawker stalls first began around mid 1800s and were largely made up of street food stalls selling a huge variety of foods.
+From 1971 to 1986, the government moved thousands of hawkers off the streets into cleaner and better hawker centre facilities.
+In 2020, the hawker culture in Singapore was listed by UNESCO as an Intangible Cultural Heritage.
 Due to the affordability and wide variety that a hawker centre provides, Singaporeans prefer to dine out rather than cook after work.

 Some well-known Singaporean dishes includes kaya toast, chilli crab, fish head curry, laksa and roti prata.
 The Hainanese chicken rice is also widely considered to be one of Singapore's national dish.

 Language

 Singapore's historical roots as a trading settlement gave rise to an influx of foreign traders, and their languages were slowly embedded in Singapore's modern day linguistic repertoire.
 With the influx of traders into Singapore, Bazaar Malay (Melayu Pasar), a creole of Malay and Chinese, emerged as the lingua franca of the island, which was the language of trade in the Malay Archipelago.
 However, under the British colonial government, English gained prestige as the language of administration, law and business in Singapore, and eventually displaced Bazar Malay as the bridging language among the population.
 As government administration increased, infrastructure and commerce developed, and access to education further catalysed the spread of English among Singaporeans.

 Today, Singapore has four official languages, English, Malay, Mandarin, and Tamil.
 Malay is the ceremonial national language of the country and is the home language to 13% of the population.
-Although most of the younger generation of non-Malay people are non-proficient in the Malay language, Malay is used in the national anthem of Singapore and also in citations for Singapore orders and decorations and military foot drill commands.
-Almost all Singaporeans are bilingual since Singapore's bilingual language education policy, with Singapore English as the de facto lingua franca spoken by Singaporeans today.
-It is officially the main language of instruction in all school subjects except for Mother Tongue lessons and is also the common language of administration, law and business.
+Although most of the younger generation of non-Malay people are non-proficient in the Malay language, Malay is used in the national anthem of Singapore and also in citations for Singapore orders and decorations and military parade drill commands.
+Almost all Singaporeans are bilingual since the introduction of Singapore's bilingual language education policy Singapore English, however, remains the de facto lingua franca spoken by Singaporeans today.
+It is the main language of instruction in all school subjects except for Mother Tongue lessons and also the common language of administration, law and business.
 In 2009, more than 20 languages were identified as being spoken in Singapore, reflecting a rich linguistic diversity in the city.